CSharpM7/lib_paramconfig/README.md

 # lib_paramconfig

 lib_paramconfig also supports changes via your own skyline plugin.
+An example of this can be found [here](https://github.com/CSharpM7/lib_paramconfig/tree/main/example_plugin).

 ## Setup
 Your `Cargo.toml` needs to include this dependency: